-Class participation.
+Class Participation 20% Short papers: 30% Mid-semester paper: 20% Final paper: 30% Class participation.
 Most class periods will be a mix of lecture and discussion; only occasionally will I spend the entire class giving a lecture.
 Everyone is encouraged to participate in discussion, which will be facilitated by questions that I will be distributing in advance over electronic mail, and by the short papers.